 West Virginia CPA requirements

 Wondering how to become a CPA in West Virginia?
 Your first step should always be to check the West Virginia CPA requirements, as the state will ultimately license you.
-This page serves as a resource for West Virginia's CPA requirements and is current as of May 2022.
-Always consult with West Virginia's Board of Accountancy for the most current information.
+This page serves as a resource for West Virginia's CPA and CPE requirements.

 West Virginia CPA Exam requirements

 Getting a CPA in each state mandates different requirements for taking the CPA Exam.
 In order to be eligible for the CPA Exam in West Virginia, candidates must meet the following requirements:

 - Must pass a background check.

 - Minimum education requirements, as detailed below.